ironhack-bcn-data-pt/PR03-project-web/README.md

 In this project I tried to recover some data from both a website that shows some statistics for all the matchups in Hearthstone, a popular card game for PC and also check all the tournaments avaiable that qualify for bigger european tournaments.
 To obtain this I mixed some scrapping, with API usage + selenium.

+For those who want to understand a bit more about Hearthstone https://playhearthstone.com/en-us/new-to-hearthstone/

 ## Steps I took & thought process